Specifying efficient use of materials and considering their impact from manufacture to disposal.

 - gypsum plasterboard

 - laminates and wood panels

-- long steel products
+- flat and long steel products

 - Portland cement and Portland cement blends